Verification Protocols with Sub-Linear Communication for Polynomial Matrix Operations: Preliminaries

 We write \(\omega\) for the exponent of matrix multiplication over \field, so that any two matrices \(\matr{A},\matr{B}\in\matRing{n}{n}\) can be multiplied using \(\oh{n^\omega}\) field operations; we have \(2\le \omega\le 3\) and one may take \(\omega < 2.373\) \citep{CopWin90,LeGall14}.

-\citet{CanKal91} have showed that multiplying two univariate polynomials of degree \(\le d\) over any algebra uses \(\softoh{d}\) additions, multiplications, and divisions in that algebra.
+\citet{CanKal91} have shown that multiplying two univariate polynomials of degree \(\le d\) over any algebra uses \(\softoh{d}\) additions, multiplications, and divisions in that algebra.
 In particular, multiplying two matrices in \(\pmatRing{n}{n}\) of degree at most \(d\) uses \(\softoh{n^\omega d}\) operations in \(\field\).